squinkylabs/Demo/docs/vco1-first.md

 So we see that the pitch changes by an octave when the CV changes by a volt.

 So far, it looks like VCO1 is working perfectly.
-In out next session we will dig a little deeper and find some pretty bad flaws in VCO1.
+In our next session we will dig a little deeper and find some pretty bad flaws in VCO1.

+To go directly to the next page on CPU consumption, click [here](./vco1-cpu.md)